junxit/us-congress-bills-117/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Securing and Enabling Commerce Using Remote and Electronic Notarization Act of 2021”.
+This Act may be cited as the “Securing and Enabling Commerce Using Remote and Electronic Notarization Act of 2022” or the “SECURE Notarization Act of 2022”.

 ## § 2.
 Definitions

 In this Act:

-- **(1)** *Communication technology* The term communication technology, with respect to a notarization, means an electronic device or process that allows the notary public performing the notarization and a remotely located individual to communicate with each other simultaneously by sight and sound during the notarization.
+- **(1)** *Communication technology* The term communication technology, with respect to a notarization, means an electronic device or process that allows the notary public performing the notarization, a remotely located individual, and (if applicable) a credible witness to communicate with each other simultaneously by sight and sound during the notarization.
 - **(2)** *Electronic; electronic record; electronic signature; information; person; record* The terms electronic, electronic record, electronic signature, information, person, and record have the meanings given those terms in section 106 of the Electronic Signatures in Global and National Commerce Act (15 U.S.C.
 7006).
 - **(3)** *Law* The term law includes any statute, regulation, rule, or rule of law.
 - **(4)** *Notarial officer* The term notarial officer means—